John Cernuto: World Series of Poker

-As of the 2016 World Series of Poker, Since 1992, Cernuto has finished in the money in at least one World Series of Poker tournament per year.
-He ranks in the top 15 of all-time WSOP tournament cashers with 65 cashes.
+As of the 2023 World Series of Poker, Cernuto finished in the money in at least one World Series of Poker tournament per year starting in 1992.

 World Series of Poker bracelets

 Other poker achievements

 In 1988, Cernuto won the $1,000 Seven Card Stud event at Amarillo Slim's Super Bowl of Poker tournament series, earning a cash prize of $58,000 in addition to the title.
 The victory at the SBOP was Cernuto's first career victory in a major poker tournament.

 In 2003, he won the third World Heads-Up Poker Championship in Vienna, outlasting a field including fellow professionals Ivo Donev, Ram Vaswani, Dave Colclough, Scotty Nguyen, and Padraig Parkinson on the way to the €60,000 grand prize.

-Cernuto has also made one World Poker Tour (WPT) final table at the 2005 PokerStars Caribbean Poker Adventure event won by John Gale.
+Cernuto also made one World Poker Tour (WPT) final table at the 2005 PokerStars Caribbean Poker Adventure event won by John Gale.

 Poker Winnings / Accolades

-As of 2017, his total live tournament winnings exceed $5,500,000.
-His 65 cashes at the WSOP account for $1,715,840 of those winnings.
+As of 2023, his total live tournament winnings exceed $6,200,000.

-In 2019, actor James Woods, a close friend of John's coined him the “Ironman of Poker”, as John is the all-time leader in poker tournament cashes.
+In 2019, actor James Woods, a close friend of Cernuto's dubbed him the “Ironman of Poker”, as Cernuto is the all-time leader in poker tournament cashes.

-At the 2020 Global Poker Awards John was given the distinguished “Hendon Mob” award for his lifetime tournament cashes record.
+At the 2020 Global Poker Awards, Cernuto was given the distinguished "Hendon Mob" award for his lifetime tournament cashes record.

 Blackjack

-Cernuto has made appearances on the Ultimate Blackjack Tour, making a final table in the Elimination Blackjack event where he played in a tournament format of the game of blackjack.
+Cernuto made appearances on the Ultimate Blackjack Tour, making a final table in the Elimination Blackjack event where he played in a tournament format of the game of blackjack.

-Personal life

-Cernuto is divorced.
-He has a son, Tony, who is also a poker player and a daughter, Deborah.